nullpainter/sanchez/Tools/README.md

 This script projects a plate carrée image image of the Earth - such as those obtained NASA's from [Blue Marble](https://visibleearth.nasa.gov/collection/1484/blue-marble) collection - into a geostationary projection.

 The script is a quick hack as it's not designed for day-to-day use.
-Uncomment the satellite you want to generate an underlay for, and update the source paths as required.
+Uncomment the satellite you want to generate an underlay for and update the source paths as required.

 (caveat: I am not a Python developer.
 This script was mostly cobbled from sample Cartophy code.)